sivwizinbiznilva/slides/tweecoli/slides.md

 ##What is TweeColi?
 - Electronic feedback from the cellular level
+- A cute experiment but...

 ##Possible aims:
-- Bridges the gap between ECE and SynBio
+- First brick in the bridge between ECE and SynBio
 - A process and procedures experiment

- - Use a "Biological Function Generator" [[1]](http://www.nature.com/nmeth/journal/v11/n4/full/nmeth.2884.html) in order to generate a "phenomenological, or 'black box'" model [[2]](http://www.nature.com/nchembio/journal/v10/n7/full/nchembio.1559.html#f3)
+##TweeColi 1.0
+Input Signal $\rightarrow$ Flask

+Flask $\rightarrow$ pH Probe

+pH Probe $\rightarrow$ Embedded Device

+Embedded Device $\rightarrow$ Output Signal

 ##Where could TweeColi go?